fbpx

 Interestingly, fine art, classic cars, handmade watches, and chronographs, especially of Swiss origin are the things that most likely come to mind when thinking about buying prestige items at auction.
 Of course, these are truly wonderful creations that can command incredibly high sale prices and transform your investment portfolio.

 But there is one investment alternative that is almost criminally overlooked, and that is fine wine.
-In fact, the best wines to invest in 2023 may bring you a much better ROI margin than many more volatile luxury assets.
+In fact, the best wines to invest in 2024 may bring you a much better ROI margin than many more volatile assets like luxury phones.

 In fact, the popularity of wine investment started as early as 2018, when the record for the most expensive single bottle of wine was surpassed 5 times.